mincong-classroom/containers/docs/lab-2.md

 fill in your answers.
 This should be done before the beginning of the next course.

-# Prerequisite

-This lab session requires the use Docker Desktop and GitHub (<https://github.com/>).
-It also assumes that you completed lab session 1, i.e. the Dockerfile for your Java application that is completely working.
-If it’s not the case, please notify the teacher.
+> \[!IMPORTANT\] This lab session assumes that you completed lab session
+> 1, meaning that your Java application is containerized and published
+> successfully to Docker Hub.
+If it’s not the case, please notify the

-# Exercises
+> teacher.

-## Exercise 1: Run unit tests
+## Exercise 1 - Run unit tests

 Replace the existing job “hello-world” with the job “weekend-server-test” which runs the unit tests of the Maven project